Police: New Middletown man made threat toward local Jewish Community Center

 James Reardon, Jr., 20, is being held in the Mahoning County Jail on telecommunications harassment and aggravated menacing charges.

-Police Chief Vincent D’Egidio said Reardon posted a video July 11 on Instagram of a man shooting a gun.
+Police Chief Vincent D’Egidio said Reardon posted a video July 11 on Instagram of a man shooting a semi-automatic rifle with sirens and screams in the background.
 The caption post read, “Police identified the Youngstown Jewish Family Community shooter as local white nationalist Seamus O’Rearedon.”

 The post tagged the Jewish Community Center of Youngstown.